 Families of all ages are very well catered for.
 The T Club has its own clubhouse and welcomes children from 4 to 12 years of age.
 Younger children can use the club accompanied by either a parent or babysitter (available at an extra charge).
 The children can enjoy golf, tennis, windsurfing and swimming, as well as excursions and activities with a focus on educational enrichment.
 There is also a special teen's club, which is free to 12-17 year-olds, allowing them to enjoy activities including sports, outings, and discos.
 The restaurants offer children's menus.

-There are four superb restaurants, in which the main one presents a "culinary theatre", serving nine different cuisines.
+There are four superb restaurants, in which the main one presents a "culinary theater", serving nine different cuisines.
 Le Touessrok resort offers brilliant facilities including two swimming pools, two bars, and a stunning CHI Spa and a hair and beauty salon.
 The resort has four floodlit tennis courts and is affiliated to the S-Tennis Academy, with expert coaching available from the club professional.
 The Bernhard Langer designed 18 hole, par 72 championship golf course on Ile aux Cerfs is available to challenge advanced players, while remaining exciting and playable for recreational golfers.

 The Le Touessrok resort offers an array of activities and sports on and off land.
 The waters, reefs and southern trade winds of the Indian Ocean provide for the very best for diving, snorkeling, sailing, water-skiing and windsurfing, kayaking and glass-bottom-boat trips.
 These water sports are mainly based at Ile aux Cerfs.
 The resort also has a jogging track and fitness center, offering volleyball, aqua-gym lessons, archery, badminton and football.
 The Fitness Center is open daily from 7.00am to 8.00pm and individual fitness plans can be tailored by the personal instructors.
 At the S-Tennis Academy, expert tennis coaching is available from the club professional.
 Special excursions can be arranged outside the resort, and can range from nature trails, deer stalking and cycling.
 Some of these activities will incur additional fees.

 Location & Directions